 The Metal Quality Mark: A number that indicates the purity or fineness of the metal, such as "925" for sterling silver or "750" for 18ct gold and ''375'' for 9ct gold.

-The Date Letter: A non-compulsory mark, a letter 'A' may be added which indicates item was made/hallmarked in 2025.
-This letter changes on the 1st Jan each year.
+The Date Letter: A non-compulsory mark, a letter 'B' may be added which indicates an item was made/hallmarked in 2026.
+This letter changes on the 1st of Jan each year.

 The Maker’s Mark: This represents the manufacturer or designer of the item.
 Our maker's mark at inOre Jewellery is HMC.

-In the UK, hallmarking of all gold jewellery is a legal requirement and for silver items it is a legal requirement to hallmark any item over 7g in weight.
-This is ensures that the metal content is accurate and that the item complies with specific purity standards.
+In the UK, hallmarking of gold jewellery (above the weight of 1g) and silver jewellery (above the weight of 7.78g) is a legal requirement.
+This ensures the metal content is as declared and that the item complies with specific purity standards.